incf-nidash/PyNIDM/README.rst

 -ilxkey, --ilxkey     Interlex/SciCrunch API key to use for query

--github, --github
-	Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.If user doesn't supply a token then user will be prompted for username/password.
-Example: -github username token.

 CSV File to NIDM Conversion
 ---------------------------
 This program will load in a CSV file and iterate over the header variable